 ABSTRACT.
-We characterize the image of the Poisson transform on each boundary component of a Riemannian symmetric space of the noncompact type by a system of differential equations.
-The system corresponds to a generator system of a two sided ideals of an universal enveloping algebra, which are explicitly given by analogues of minimal polynomials of matrices.
+We characterize the image of the Poisson transform on any distinguished boundary of a Riemannian symmetric space of the noncompact type by a system of differential equations.
+The system corresponds to a generator system of two-sided ideals of a universal enveloping algebra, which are explicitly given by analogues of minimal polynomials of matrices.

-1. Introduction
+1. INTRODUCTION